Fiserv/verifynow/docs/widget-flow.md

     <label class="label-expand" for="section5">Outcome</label>
     <div class="content-expand">

 The client’s application receives the outcome of the verification through the Outcome operation with the token associated for the specific verification.
 The Outcome operation provides the detail, including verification types and their respective statuses along with the combined decision.
-Refer to the  [API Flow](?path=docs/api-flow.md) for more information.
+Refer to the <a href="https://raw.githubusercontent.com/Fiserv/VerifyNow/docs/api-flow.md">API Flow</a>.

 </div>
 </div>